 What if I am already enrolled in marketplace coverage?

 For those already enrolled in Marketplace coverage, a change in income or household status that affects eligibility for tax credits or cost-sharing reductions should also be reported through HealthCare.gov.Menu

 1. Enroll online through Healthcare.gov:

-2. Enroll online directly with a Qualified Health Plan (QHP) issuer:
+2. Enroll online directly with an insurance provider:

-3. Apply for Medicaid and Children’s Health Insurance Program (CHIP):
+3. Apply for Medicaid or Children’s Health Insurance Program (CHIP):

 If you or someone in your household think they may be eligible for public health coverage, you can apply online directly through ASSIST.